FlukeAndFeather/rstickleback/joss/paper.md

 # Acknowledgements

-Both authors were partially supported by Data Science Scholar fellowships from the Stanford Data Science Institute.
+Both authors were partially supported by Stanford Data Science Scholar fellowships.
 We thank Nicole Nova and Salma Abdel-Raheem for their input and feedback on the Stickleback method.

 # References